How to get the most from your fundraising

 Make sure to thank everyone who has supported you and give an update on how your event went!

 Around 20% of donations come in after an event, so don’t forget to keep up the momentum!

 PLANNING YOUR EVENT

-If you’re planning a bigger event, there’s lots to think about!
+If you’re planning a bigger event, there are lots to think about!
 Use our handy check list to make sure you have everything in place.
 If you need any more help, don’t forget to get in touch and we will be happy to talk through your plans with you.

 Decide what kind of event you would like to host.
 Make sure you have the time and resources to effectively carry out your ideas.

 Assemble your dream team.
 Get your friends and family on board to help you out with planning.
-Have a think about any useful skills or contacts that could use.
+Think about any useful skills or contacts that could use.

 Set a time and date.
 You may want to consider: Does your audience work weekdays?
 Do they need to arrange childcare?
 What other major events are going on?
 What is the theme?
 Is the weather a factor?

 Set a budget and a target.
 You don’t want to find that you’ve spent more than you’ve raised!
 Keep it simple and source free and cheap materials whenever possible to keep the costs down.
 We recommend aiming to spend no more than £1 for every £3 that you raise.

 Choose a venue.
 Finding a free venue might be easier than you think.